eHanlin/generator-ms-docker/docs/flask.md

 ## Basic Usage

-Offer some basic filters and services which get configs and i18n texts for template.
+Support some basic filters and services which get configs and i18n texts for template.

 * templates (use Jinja2)
 * services